angeljcarrillo/Term_Deposit_Marketing/README.md

 # Term_Deposit_Marketing
-Predict if a customer is happy or not based on the answers they give to questions asked.
+Predict if the customer will subscribe to a term deposit.